WHAT IS ROCKING THE BOAT?

 Absolutely!
 It’s not all work and no play.
 The weekly sessions are split into two, with half the day spent working on the boat, and the other half doing whatever maritime activity takes your fancy.

-What do I need to bring? |
+|What will I need to bring? |

 Boat Building – please bring clothes that you don’t mind getting a bit dirty.
 We have overalls that you will be able to wear, we also have safety glasses, gloves and any other Personal Protective Equipment that you’ll need.

-Water Activities – please bring a towel and some clothes you don’t mind getting damp (separate to your workshop clothes).
+Water Activities – bring a towel and some clothes you don’t mind getting damp (separate to your workshop clothes).
 We have wetsuits which you’ll be able to borrow.

 There will be some refreshments provided (tea, coffee, biscuits, maybe the odd bit of cake) but not enough to make a lunch.